-If you have given a proxy, you may later revoke it by: (a) signing a proxy bearing a later date and depositing it as provided under "Deposit of Proxy", below; (b) signing and dating a written notice of revocation (in the same manner as the mailed form of proxy is required to be executed, as set out under "Validity of Proxy", below) and faxing it to the office of TSX Trust Company, Attn: Proxy Department, at 416-368-2502, or toll free in Canada and United States to 1-866-781-3111, or scan and e-mail to proxyvote@tmx.com; or delivering it in person, or by mail, to the registered office of the Company, Attn: Corporate Secretary, 469 Silver Creek Industrial Drive, Lakeshore, Ontario, N8N 4W2, or via fax to the registered office of the Company, Attn: Corporate Secretary, at (519) 727-6681, prior to 3:00 p.m. on the second to last business day (namely, a day other than a Saturday, Sunday or statutory holiday) immediately preceding the Meeting or any adjournment thereof, or to the Chair of the Meeting on the day of the Meeting; or (c) in any other manner provided by law.
+If you have given a proxy, you may later revoke it by: (a) signing a proxy bearing a later date and depositing it as provided under "Deposit of Proxy", below; (b) signing and dating a written notice of revocation (in the same manner as the mailed form of proxy is required to be executed, as set out under "Validity of Proxy", below) and faxing it to the office of TSX Trust Company, Attn: Proxy Department, at (416) 595-9593, or scan and e-mail to proxyvote@tmx.com; or delivering it by mail, to the registered office of the Company, Attn: Corporate Secretary, 469 Silver Creek Industrial Drive, Lakeshore, Ontario, N8N 4W2, or via fax to the registered office of the Company, Attn: Corporate Secretary, at (519) 727-6681, prior to 2:00 p.m. on the second to last business day (namely, a day other than a Saturday, Sunday or statutory holiday) immediately preceding the Meeting or any adjournment thereof, or to the Chair of the Meeting on the day of the Meeting; or (c) in any other manner provided by law.
 Such revocation will have effect only in respect of those matters upon which a vote has not already been cast pursuant to the authority conferred by the proxy.